-Question Answer Marks EITHER 6(a) Discuss some of the ways Milton develops a reader's response to the relationship between Adam and Eve in Paradise Lost, Books IX and X .
-Mark according to the levels of response marking criteria.
-25 OR 6(b) Paying close attention to Milton's poetic methods, discuss the following extract, showing what it adds to his presentation of Satan in Paradise Lost, Books IX and X .
+Question Answer Marks EITHER 5(a) In what ways, and with what effects, does Milton explore different kinds of love in Paradise Lost, Books IX and X ?
+25 Mark according to the levels of response marking criteria.
+OR 5(b) Paying close attention to Milton's poetic methods, discuss the following extract, showing what it adds to your understanding of his concerns in Paradise Lost, Books IX and X .
 25 Mark according to the levels of response marking criteria.